As a grandparent, you’d probably agree with Doug Larson’s quote–

 Time to Checkout

-Again, the great thing about movies and books is you can share them whether the grandkids you’re together or apart.
+Again, the great thing about movies and books is you can share them whether you’re together with the grandkids or living apart at an assisted living facility.
 And it gives you something to talk about after.

 Of course, this isn’t an exhaustive list.

-So let us know in the comments if there’s a book or movie that you and the grandkids can’t get enough of.
+So let us know if there’s a book or movie that you and the grandkids can’t get enough of.

-And once you read or watch one of the ones above, come back and let us know what you thought.
+And once you read or watch one of the ones above, let us know on Facebook what you thought.

 Elizabeth Daghfal is a writer, teacher, speaker, and community volunteer.
 When she isn't teaching or writing-- Who are we kidding?
 Her husband and five kids say she's ALWAYS teaching and writing.
 She has a passion to help people who are struggling and is happy to say her shoulders are drip-dry.
 Born and raised in the South, she now lives in Wisconsin and loves it--except for the fifteen months of winter.
 Read more about her at elizabethdaghfal.com.